thaiminhpv/thaiminhpv/README.md

 - I love solving problems and building software that impacts people around me.
-  I have contributed to some non-profit organizations and communities such as ASAP Project (about psychology), 80% Project (about equality), Developh Vietnam, Japanese Software Engineers Club (teaching), and AWS Academy (lecturer assistant).
+  I have contributed to some non-profit organizations and communities such as ASAP Project (about psychology), 80% Project (about equality), Developh Vietnam, Japanese Software Engineers Club (teaching), and AWS Academy (educator).

 - Additionally, I have participated in several competitions, such as FPT Edu Hackathon 2021 and FPT Edu Hackathon 2019.
 I have received awards against many older competitors.